Turkish lira hits new lows on policy, geopolitical concerns | Business

 Turkish lira hits new lows on policy, geopolitical concerns

-He also unleashed fierce personal criticism of France's Emmanuel Macron at the weekend, saying had a problem with Muslims and needed mental checks - a rebuke that caused France to recall its ambassador from Ankara.
-Separately, Turkey has extended the seismic survey work of an exploration ship in a disputed area of the eastern Mediterranean until Nov.
+He also unleashed fierce personal criticism of France's Emmanuel Macron at the weekend, saying he had a problem with Muslims and needed mental checks - a rebuke that caused France to recall its ambassador from Ankara.
+Separately, Turkey extended the seismic survey of a ship in a disputed area of the eastern Mediterranean until Nov.
 4 - a move that Greece condemned on Sunday as "illegal", reviving tensions between the NATO members.

+(Additional reporting by Ezgi Erkoyun, Writing by Daren Butler, Editing by Ece Toksabay and Dominic Evans)

 ALSO READ